sf-wdi-44/rails-views-and-helpers/README.md

 ### Objectives
 *After this lesson, developers will be able to:*

-- Describe how layouts, templates & views work together.
+- Describe how layouts, view templates, and partial templates work together.
 - Recognize rails url helpers and path helpers.
 - Explain benefits of using Rails form helpers and link helpers.
 - Find and determine correct syntax for Rails form helpers and link helpers.